mbabynames search ✿

 Harlow Daphne

-Put "noble and strong" next to "laurel tree" and you get a name that feels considered.
+Put "army hill" next to "laurel tree" and you get a name that feels considered.
 Harlow Daphne works on paper and out loud.
 Daphne (1 syllable) provides a firm close after the longer Harlow.

 Harlow Leigh